John Paul Jones: Ranger attacks the British

 Jones next crossed the Solway Firth from Whitehaven to Scotland, hoping to hold for ransom Dunbar Douglas, 4th Earl of Selkirk, who lived on St Mary's Isle near Kirkcudbright.
-The earl, Jones reasoned, could be exchanged for American sailors impressed into the Royal Navy.
-The earl was discovered to be absent from his estate, so his wife entertained the officers and conducted the negotiations.
+Jones reasoned that Douglas could be exchanged for American sailors impressed into the Royal Navy.
+Douglas was absent from his estate, so his wife entertained the officers and conducted the negotiations.
 Canadian historian Peter C. Newman gives credit to the governess for protecting the young heir to the Earldom of Selkirk, Thomas Douglas, and to the butler for filling a sack half with coal and topping it up with the family silver, in order to fob off the Americans.
 Jones claimed that he intended to return directly to his ship and continue seeking prizes elsewhere, but his crew wished to "pillage, burn, and plunder all they could".
 Ultimately, Jones allowed the crew to seize a silver plate set adorned with the family's emblem to placate their desires, but nothing else.
-Jones bought the plate when it was later sold off in France, and he returned it to the Earl of Selkirk after the war.
+Jones bought the plate when it was later sold off in France, and he returned it to Douglas after the war.

 The attacks on St Mary's Isle and Whitehaven resulted in no prizes or profits, which would normally be shared with the crew.
 Throughout the mission, the crew acted as if they were aboard a privateer, not a warship, led by Lieutenant Thomas Simpson, Jones's second-in-command.